 What is Depression?

-Depression is a common illness that severely limits psychosocial functioning and diminishes quality of life.
+Depression is a common illness that severely limits psychosocial functioning and diminishes the quality of life.
 As with most conditions, Depression can be mild or severe and often fluctuates depending on circumstances.
-For those suffering with depression, existence and everyday life may seem futile.
+For those suffering from depression, existence and everyday life may seem futile.

 The World Health Organisation projects that by 2030 Depression will be the biggest burden of disease worldwide. .